icypetal/tp/docs/UserGuide.md

 ## Step 1: Launch DraftDeck and import the old roster.
 {:.no_toc}

-First, download the tutorial data file, found here.
-Download and unzip it.
-It should contain a `data` folder.
-Use it to overwrite the existing the data folder.
-Next, launch the application.
+If this is your first time launching the app, then this is done for you already!

+If not, simply close the app, delete the `data` folder, and relaunch it.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If there is no data folder that exists, that's fine!
-It just means you haven't launched the app before.
-You can just paste the folder in and it will still work correctly.
+The rest of the screenshots in this tutorial will assume you have installed the release that comes with images.
+If you did not, not to worry - the images will simply be replaced with letters.
 </div>

-## Step 1.5: Install images (Optional)
-{:.no_toc}

-This step is optional, but recommended.
-If you downloaded the release with the image pack, simply drop the `image` folder the same way you dropped the `data` folder, then restart the app.
-The final directory containing the app should look like this.

-The rest of the screenshots in this tutorial will assume you have installed the `image` folder.

 ## Step 2: View Your Complete Roster
 {:.no_toc}